C4Q/AC3.2-SQL-Introduction/README.md

 notable and familiar exception is the SQLite database that (usually, and by default) backs Core Data.
 This lesson focuses on SQL in a client-server architecture.

+### Table

+The basic unit for data modeling and storage.

+### Query

+The means by which we get data out of tables.

 ## Environment

 ### Popular SQL Databases